ehhong/identityexploration/_posts/projects/2019-02-09-michellegao.md

 <h3>Would you want others to see you differently?</h3>
 <p>
 Yeah, mostly.
 I mean, I guess I generally advocate for less use of race in the world.
-I think it's sort of counterintuitive in this age when we are trying to–at the same time be more aware of all these different identities–to sort of reinforce their differences.
+I think it's sort of counterintuitive in this age when we are trying to – at the same time be more aware of all these different identities – to sort of reinforce their differences.
 It’s sort of paradoxical, right?
 I don't really know how exactly that should work out.
 <br>
 I guess I've come across as saying that people do see my race, but at the same time I don't think it's a huge part of what they actually think, you know, if they're just like, "that person over there, I can remember her face" or whatever.
 <br>